labrgrupo/LabRI_Model/README.md

   - Conducted if the second-level analysis suggests "Possible Equivalence" or "Probable Equivalence".
 This level incorporates confidence intervals and uses Fleiss' Kappa, Lin's Concordance Correlation Coefficient, and Flagging Rates to ensure robust verification.

 ---

-This structured approach allows the LabRI Tool to provide accurate, validated reference intervals, supporting clinical decision-making with confidence.